programmer-blog/R-Development/README.md

 Basics of R programming

-Thes is coure for R-Programming
+Thes is exercies for course for R-Programming